ceas-ambassadors/ceas-ambassadors-website/docs/tech-design.md

+# This document is now out of date
+**While this document was useful when initially writing the website and planning effort, it is now out of date.
+Further effort is managed via Github issues, and new features will be documented and planned there.**

+# Technical Design
 This document is home to the technical design of the website.
 Will outline features, database, and architecture.
 At a certain point in the implementation of this project, this document might become outdated.
 I'll try to at least